-All suspected or known cases of exposure or of exceeded limits must be reported immediately to Environmental Health & Safety(EH&S) Director at 321-674-7715 or firstname.lastname@example.org.
+All suspected or known cases of exposure or of exceeded limits must be reported immediately to Environmental Health & Safety(EH&S) Raiation Safety Officer at 321-674-8889 or EH&S Director at 321-674-7715 or email@example.com.

 As per license agreement with the Florida State Bureau of Radiation Control, the RSO had the authority to suspend operations or require facility protocol changes in laboratories where any radiation safety problems are detected.

 A restricted area is one in which access is controlled by the authorized user of radiation.

 No user shall possess, use or transfer radioactive materials or use ionizing radiation producing machines in a restricted area in such a manner as to cause an individual to receive in any period of one calendar quarter, a radiation exposure (dose) in excess of the limits specified in the Exposure Limits Table.

 The RSO will keep and monitor exposure records on individuals that require monitoring.
 The RSO will notify each individual if/when exposure limits meet or exceed the “Notification Limits” on the table.
 Investigations will be conducted by the RSO if the “trigger limits” specified in the table are exceeded.
 When notifications are issued, a written response is required.